When does the decade begin and end anyway? - Local News 8

 So when it comes to decades, Time and Date is flexible.

-“I love the question because it has never really occurred to me or any of us at Brittanica to be concerned about it,” J.E.
-Luebering, executive editorial director at Encylopaedia Brittanica, told CNN.
+“I love the question because it has never really occurred to me or any of us at Britannica to be concerned about it,” J.E.
+Luebering, executive editorial director at Encylopaedia Britannica, told CNN.
 “That may underscore that we’re humanities-leaning perhaps than science-leaning.
 But the consensus here is that we’re a bit mystified by the debate.”

 Does any of this matter?